Lamar Q. C. Williams: Political career

 Before 1915, was a member of the Board of Aldermen of Union, Mississippi, for two years.
 He was also a member of the Democratic Executive Committee of Newton County for four years.
 In November 1915, he was elected to represent Mississippi's 13th senatorial district as a Democrat in the Mississippi Senate, for the 1916-1920 term.
 In 1919, he was elected to represent Newton County in the Mississippi House of Representatives and served in the 1920-1924 term.
 In 1927, he was re-elected and served in the 1928-1932 term.
 After winning a special election in August 1933 after Senator W. C. Mabry was appointed postmaster, Williams rejoined the Senate in the 1934 session.

 Personal life and death

 Williams was a Woodman of the World and a first-degree Mason.
-He married Josie Mae McDonald in 1905, and they had two children, named Lamar Carruth and Mary Ella.
-Williams died in office of a heart attack at his home in Union, Mississippi, early on August 6, 1934.
+He married Josie Mae McDonald in 1905, and they had two children, Lamar Carruth and Mary Ella.
+Williams died in office of a heart attack at his home in Union, Mississippi, early on August 6, 1934, aged 53.